asiffer/netspot/README.md

 When a `SPOT` instance finds an abnormal value, it merely logs it (currently to a file or to InfluxDB).

+## What's next?

+I am currently splitting the analyzer, extracting a kind of "exporter" module to manage i/o (data, thresholds and alarms)

+Moreover, I think that I will also separate the client.
+About the API, I am definitely looking at `gRPC` to both control the server and also receive data.

 ## Notes